-- We expect some delays in CFIUS' acceptance of future filings and potentially longer timelines for negotiating mitigation. - We anticipate potential delays in further rulemaking, including implementing filing fees. - CFIUS will continue its focus on China-related transactions, particularly on nonnotified transactions, but likely now with intensified focus on deals in the health and pharmaceutical sectors. - Other governments, especially in the European Union, are also enacting protectionist measures. - Some existing investments, whether or not previously approved, could become newly subject to CFIUS' jurisdiction owing to nationalization in Europe and other foreign countries. - Export controls reform may continue to lag.
+- CFIUS will continue its focus on China-related transactions, particularly on nonnotified transactions, but likely now with intensified focus on deals in the health and pharmaceutical sectors. - Other governments, especially in the European Union, are also enacting protectionist measures. - Some existing investments, whether or not previously approved, could become newly subject to CFIUS' jurisdiction owing to nationalization in Europe and other foreign countries. - Export-controls reform may continue to lag.